fbpx

 However, if I do this, the result isn’t realistic, as Photoshop has repeated the waves too many times.
 This happens because there isn’t enough sample area surrounding the rocks to make this area look realistic.

-To avoid this, you can press Control + Z (Win) or Command + Z (Mac) to undo any areas which don’t look correct.
+To avoid this, you can press Control + Z (Win) or Command + Z (Mac) to undo any areas that don’t look correct.
 Then, make small strokes to remove the object slowly.
-So only brush over one edge of the object.
+So, only brush over one edge of the object.

 Allow Photoshop to fill in the pixels based on the surrounding pixels.